Table of Contents

 - Improve brand reputation

-Business leaders from all backgrounds are starting to see the benefits of business sustainability.
+Business leaders from all backgrounds are starting to see the benefits of business sustainability strategies.
 62% of executives think that a sustainability campaign will be crucial to remain competitive in the current environment.
 As expectations on how businesses should behave continue to evolve, customers are increasingly drawn to companies that take their impact on the world seriously.

 Research conducted by Unilever in 2017 found that a third of customers prefer to buy from brands that they believe are having a positive impact on the environment or society.
 Additionally, a little over a fifth of all consumers would actively choose a company with the best sustainable credentials – even if that company’s products cost more.